Facelift Montgomery AL

 The procedure itself consists of incisions that start in the hairline on the side of the face, track downward and slightly inside the ear, then around the earlobe, back behind the ear, and into the posterior hairline.
 An additional incision is placed hidden underneath the chin to gain access to the neck in some.
-These incisions typically are imperceptible by 6 months and due to there location are well hidden in the healing period.
+These incisions typically are imperceptible by 6 months and due to their location they are well hidden during the healing period.
 The neck is typically addressed first.
 The deeper neck is then entered underneath the platysma muscle.
 At this point, depending on your specific anatomy deeper structures are removed including muscle, fat, and glands.
 This deep neck work is what gives permanence to the neck result.
-Once this is accomplished the tissues are re suspended to re contour the neck and provide a more acute angle.
+Once this is accomplished the tissues are resuspended to recontour the neck and provide a more acute angle.
 The excess skin is then laid back over the new contour that was created in the deeper structures.
-The skin is then lifted off the deeper tissue lateral in the face until until the strong retaining ligaments are encountered.
+The skin is then lifted off the deeper tissue lateral in the face until the strong retaining ligaments are encountered.
 At this point the retaining ligaments are separated and the dissection is shifted to the deep plane.
-This is a natural area of cleavage of the face and allows unrestricted movement of the sagging tissues posterior and vertically once division of the retaining ligaments has occurred.
+This is a natural area of cleavage around the face and allows unrestricted movement of the sagging tissues posterior and vertically once division of the retaining ligaments has occurred.
 The deep tissues are then suspended with dissolving sutures providing the lift to the jowl and the cheek.
 The excess skin then lays passively and is removed without placing any tension.
 This avoids relapse (skin is elastic) and poor healing incision lines.
 For patients whom have lost volume of the face fat transfer is often used to restore the contours of youth.
 Deep plane facelifts are performed under general anesthesia and take approximately 4 hours.
 Click here to see actual surgical footage of the procedure.